 Signs And Symptoms Of Nystagmus In Babies

-Rapid, involuntary, jerky eye movement is the primary symptom of nystagmus in babies.
-This can be uniplanar, pendular eye movement.
+Rapid, jerky, involuntary eye movement is the primary symptom of nystagmus in babies.
+This can be uniplanariXA movement confined to one plane. , pendular eye movement.
 The intensity and frequency of these eye movements may vary in each baby.
 Nystagmus may occur in one or both eyes.
 You may not notice eye movements when the baby is asleep.

 Other symptoms of nystagmus in babies may include (3):